2016 Washington, D.C., statehood referendum: Earlier attempts at statehood

 Article IV, Section 3, Clause 1 of the Constitution gives Congress power to grant statehood.
 If the District were to become a state, congressional authority over the District would be terminated, and residents would have full voting representation in both houses of Congress.
 However, there are several constitutional considerations with any such statehood proposal.

 In 1980, local citizens passed an initiative calling for a constitutional convention for a new state.
 In 1982, voters ratified the constitution of a new state to be called "New Columbia".
 This campaign for statehood stalled.
 After the District of Columbia Voting Rights Amendment expired in 1985, another constitution for the state of New Columbia was drafted in 1987.
 The House of Representatives last voted on D.C. statehood in November 1993, and the proposal was defeated 277–153.
 Like retrocession, it has been argued that D.C. statehood would erode the principle of a separate federal territory as the seat of the federal government and that a constitutional amendment would be needed to avoid a violation of the Constitution's District Clause.

 In July 2014, President Barack Obama became the second sitting President, after Bill Clinton in 1993, to endorse statehood for the District of Columbia.
 In a town-hall event, he said, "I'm for it."
 He added that "folks in D.C. pay taxes like everybody else, they contribute to the overall well-being of the country like everybody else, they should be treated like everybody else," Obama said in response to a question.
 "There has been a long movement to get D.C. statehood, and I've been for it for quite some time.
 The politics of it end up being difficult to get through Congress, but I think it's absolutely the right thing to do."
 D.C. residents now pay more in taxes than 22 states.

 For more than 20 years following the 1993 floor vote, there were no congressional hearings on D.C. statehood.
 But on September 15, 2014, the U.S. Senate Committee on Homeland Security and Government Affairs held a hearing on bill S. 132, which would have created a new state out of the current District of Columbia, similar to the 1993 bill.

 Modern statehood movement

 On April 15, 2016, District Mayor Muriel Bowser called for a citywide vote on whether the District should become the 51st state.
 This was followed by the release of a proposed state constitution.
 This constitution would make the Mayor of the District of Columbia the governor of the proposed state, while the members of the City Council would make up the proposed House of Delegates.

 On July 10, 2016, the D.C.
 Council unanimously approved the referendum.
-If the people approve the proposal, the council will vote to approve the measure.
+During the 2016 General Election, 85.69% of voters approved the statehood referendum.